Blau Würzburg Infantry

 Musicians

-Drummers wore the same uniform as the infantry but had a swallows nest in dark blue on the shoulder.
+Drummers wore the same uniform as the infantry but had a dark blue swallow nests on the shoulders.

 The drum pattern is speculative but would have been brass rimmed in dark blue, the facing color, with white drum cords.
 This is a recurring pattern of the period.